yinan0319/yinan0319.github.io/README.md

 # yinan0319.github.io
 <a href="https://yinan0319.github.io/index.html">Home Page</a><br>
 <p>The following pages are create by Khadija.
 In the Login page when click on "New User" would lead to Sign up page</p>
 <p>For student home page, when click on search would direct to search result when its function.
-When click on select would show up the course information.</p>
+When click on select would show up the course information.</p><br>

+<p>For the CSS part, we take care of our section.
+And had some advancement in the html part too.</p>

 ### Login/Sign up Page
 <a href="https://yinan0319.github.io/Login.html">Login/Sign up Page</a>